GiveLink vs Givebutter — Honest Comparison (2026)

 Verdict

 Givebutter is a strong platform with real strengths in events, auctions, and peer-to-peer fundraising.
 If those are your primary needs, it deserves serious consideration.
-But if your priority is transparent pricing, AI-powered donor intelligence, and a modern developer platform, GiveLink offers more capability at a lower total cost — without ever asking your donors to tip the platform.
+But if your priority is transparent pricing, Coordinator weekly briefing, Stewardship suggestions, and planned developer access, GiveLink offers more launch capability at a lower total cost — without asking your donors to tip the platform.

 How Givebutter Funds a “Free” Plan: The Tip Model